Sheepshead (card game): Collusion (Cheating)

 As with any partner game, code words or signs can be used to cheat.
 This involves 2 players creating a word or phrase which tells their partner in crime what to lead.
 For instance, Player A and Player B are colluding with each other in a game of 4 handed.
 Player A has the lead and Player B is behind the dealer without a fail Spade.
 Player B uses the phrase "let's rock n' roll" to signal Player A to lead spades.
 Player A leads spades, the picker trumps it, and Player B trumps over the Picker.
 This is very much frowned upon and if caught, the players are usually kicked out of the game.
 Also called “Table Talk”.

 Throwing Off / Slough

 A player "throws off" or "sloughs" when, after a fail card is played and the player does not have any of that fail suit but does have trump, decides to play a fail card rather than trump.
-Sloughing well is a key to winning at Sheepshead, especially as the picker.
-One popular situation to throw off is as follows and is known as "The Throw Off"; (1) a fail suit is led that the picker does not have, (2) the picker is 2nd in line, and (3) the picker throws off, usually because he has a poor hand, hoping his partner can take the trick.
+Sloughing well is a key to winning at sheepshead, especially as the picker.
+One popular situation to throw off is as follows and is known as "The Throw Off"; (1) a fail suit is led that the picker does not have, (2) the picker is 2nd in line, and (3) the picker throws off, usually because they have a poor hand, hoping their partner can take the trick.